 Government for the majority.

-Government in developed democracies depends on getting the support of some majority of the population, and so may simply tend towards following the 'middle class' majority on most of its policies - and disregard its minorities.
-But this simple approach to developed democracy government will generally not give the best results for such societies or such governments.
-Social cohesion and stability are maximised if all voters feel that government fairly considers at least some of their main concerns - and this also maximises voter support over voter apathy.
+Government in developed democracies depends on getting the support of some majority of the population, and so it may simply tend towards following the 'middle class' majority on most of its policies - and disregard its minorities.
+But this simple approach to developed democracy government will generally not give the best results for such societies or for such governments.
+Social cohesion and stability are maximised if all voters feel that government fairly considers at least some of their main concerns - and this also maximises voter support and minimises voter apathy.

-Voters in democracies may at times prioritise religious, nationalistic or other issues - but in developed democracies their support for government will largely be based on what they see as chiefly affecting their own financial wellbeing and this will become governments priority also.
+Voters in democracies may at times prioritise religious, nationalistic or other issues - but in developed democracies their support for government will mostly be based on what they see as chiefly affecting their own financial wellbeing and this will mostly become governments main priority also.
 Hence the general level of taxation affecting themselves, and the level of public services affecting them, will be the two chief policy areas to chiefly determine the majority's government support.
 Public opinion and government responses on these will tend over time to swing between the 'less tax, less services' and 'more services, more tax' positions.
 While it will be reasonable for governments to follow such swings, developed societies and their government will prosper most if extremes are avoided.
 Democratic government will often need to follow, but also need to moderate, such voter fickleness if it and society are not to be adversely affected by extreme swings.
-And developed democracy voters who prioritise wellbeing, will reject the economic inefficiencies of both extreme central regulation which discourages personal achievement and extreme non-regulation which encourages exploitation.
+And developed democracy voters who prioritise wellbeing, will tend to rejecting the economic inefficiencies of both extreme central regulation which discourages personal achievement and extreme non-regulation which encourages exploitation.

 The big weakness of central-planning government is that its target-making encourages lying about target-achieving, and the big weakness of democratic government is that its promise-making encourages lying about promise-achieving.
 Under both types of government more effort tends to be put into deceiving well than into doing well, and the same weakness can easily afflict many private businesses also.